goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

     >>> from z3c.securitytool.interfaces import IPermissionDetails
     >>> root = getRootFolder()

     Several things are added to the database on the IDatabaseOpenedEvent when starting the demo or running the tests.
 These settings are used to test the functionality in the tests as well as populate a matrix for the demo.
-Lets make sure the items were added with demoSetup.py
+    Lets make sure the items were added with demoSetup.py, We will assume that if Folder1 exists in the root folder then demoSetup.py was executed.

     >>> sorted(root.keys())
     [u'Folder1']

     To retrieve the permission settings for the folder we must first adapt the context to a SecurityChecker Object.

     >>> folder1 = ISecurityChecker(root['Folder1'])

+    >>> print folder1.__class__.__name__
+    SecurityChecker

+    Lets introspect the object.
     >>> pprint(dir(folder1))
     ['__class__',
      '__component_adapts__',